RussellGN/react-cars-zim/notes.md

 # delayed

+50. review all components
-6. work on the vehicle categories (listings and switching between them)
+51. work on the vehicle categories (listings and switching between them)
-7. prevent scroll up when going bck from to view-offer and similar
+52. prevent scroll up when going bck from to view-offer and similar
-8. make sure everything thats clickable actualy does something
+53. make sure everything thats clickable actualy does something
-9. create a sort of guide through the site to better showcase the site and what its like when logged in/out and so forth
+54. create a sort of guide through the site to better showcase the site and what its like when logged in/out and so forth
-10. popup helpers for some componennts (double pa to activate on mobile)
+55. popup helpers for some componennts (double pa to activate on mobile)
-11. create account modal for certain features, if user is not logged in
+56. create account modal for certain features, if user is not logged in
-12. research input pattern prop and makeit work
+57. research input pattern prop and makeit work

 # internet needed